 A few fish can be caught year-round, with trolling a frequent go-to tactic that covers more area, but you’ll definitely have to work at it outside of the stocking season.

-ODFW only stocks trout that have a clipped adipose fin, the fleshy fin located on the top rear portion of the fish in front of the tail.
+ODFW only stocks trout with a clipped adipose fin, the fleshy fin located on the top rear portion of the fish in front of the tail.
 These clipped areas are healed on stocked fish.

-Trout including as native cutthroat trout as well as other salmonids that don’t have these healed fin clips must be released unharmed.
+Trout, including native cutthroat trout and other salmonids that don’t have these healed fin clips, must be released unharmed.